petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 ```

 !!! note
-    If your Backup service is not yet updated to version `4.2` or above, then the Database volume is downloaded as a `.tgz` archive instead of `.gz`.
+    If your backup service is not yet updated to version `4.2` or above, the database volume is downloaded as a `.tgz` archive instead of `.gz`.

 ### Download Data Volume API